snehelpatel/testify/Readme.md

+### Testify

+For this assignment we created our own tests and for hard mode navigated through existing code to make broken tests pass.

+Our testing framework is Chai.
+We are getting accustomed to seeing and using `const` (keeps the identifier from changing and provides the least amount of confusion over what is being referred to) and `let` (can reassign this variable/ indicates that a particular variable may change though I guess not necessarily?).
+I'm still unclear about about when `let` vs `var`, though.

+We had to acclimate to writing tests and then writing more code which is kind of uncomfortable initially.

 Hi and welcome to team Gilded Rose.

 As you know, we are a small inn with a prime location in a prominent city ran